Community

 Texas Scottish Rite Hospital for Children treats many of the world's most complex orthopedic cases, as well as certain related arthritic and neurological disorders and learning disorders, such as dyslexia.

-Lemmons Appointed to Texas A&M Foundation Board of Trustees
+Lemmons Named Chairman of the Texas A&M Foundation Board of Trustees

 Lemmons, who resides in Boerne, Texas, earned his bachelor’s degree in petroleum engineering from Texas A&M University in 1984 and an MBA from Mays Business School in 1988.